dylan-travis/amz-json-documentation/ELLIPTICAL_TRAINER/ELLIPTICAL_TRAINER_documentation.md

 ### dsa_responsible_party_address

 Provide the email address or URL for the EU Responsible Person to comply with the General Product Safety Regulation (GPSR).
-If youíve already submitted this Responsible Personís information in the past, make sure you use the same email or URL.
+If you‚Äôve already submitted this Responsible Person‚Äôs information in the past, make sure you use the same email or URL.

 **Type:** array